dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

   <img src="https://cdn.auth0.com/blog/hashing-one-way-road-to-security/hash-flow.png" alt="The hashing flow cannot be reversed.
 It's one-way.">
 </p>

+Commonly used hashing algorithms include Message Digest (MDx) algorithms, such as MD5, and Secure Hash Algorithms (SHA), such as SHA-1 and the SHA-2 family that includes the widely used SHA-256 algorithm.
+Later on, we are going to learn about the strength of these algorithms and how some of them have been deprecated or have fallen out of use due to security vulnerabilities.

 In bitcoin, [integrity and block-chaining](https://en.bitcoin.it/wiki/How_bitcoin_works) use the [SHA-256 algorithm](https://en.wikipedia.org/wiki/SHA-2) as the underlying cryptographic hash function.
 Let's look at a hashing example using SHA-256:

 Input: `python1990K0OL`